Read about our update schedules here.

 Accessibility

-You can improve how accessible your systems by focusing on two key areas: data entry and navigation.
+You can improve how accessible your systems are by focusing on two key areas: data entry and navigation.

 Data Entry